 So, it's basically a collection or logical grouping of Docker images with the same name and the same purpose.
 And the question now is, where do we get or create this Docker repositories?!
 You guessed it right, the Docker registry.

-Docker registry is a Docker repository hosting platform that stores your Docker images, so you can push, pull, or remove images.
-These registries could be hosted by a third party vendors (usually cloud provider giants) as public or private registries.
+Docker Registry is a Docker repository hosting platform that stores your Docker images, so you can push, pull, or remove images.
+These registries could be hosted by third party vendors (usually cloud provider giants) as public or private registries.
 For instance:

 - Docker Hub

 Or, if you want to host it by yourself: